aakb/pretix-siteimprove/README.rst

 4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.

 5. Execute ``make`` within this directory to compile translations.

-6. Restart your local pretix server.
-You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.

 License
 -------